whatsreal/Assorted-Scripts/README.md

 Note: Add email and password to the appropriate fields in the script.
 I have set a cron job to run every 10 minutes (*/10 * * * *).

+## Laptop

+### Emacs Configuration
+This is a fork off of Bozhidar Batsov's Prelude project (https://github.com/bbatsov/prelude) personalized for my own academic purposes.
+I have changed LaTeX integration as well as updated some org-mode features for my own purposes.

+1